itsmarina22/cse15l-lab-reports/lab_one_report.md

   * What the working directory was when the command was run
     > The working directory of the `cd` command with no arguments is `/home`.
   * A sentence or two explaining why you got that output (e.g. what was in the filesystem, what it meant to have no arguments).
     > The output is observed because `cd` specifically is used to switch the current working directory to a given specified path.
-No path was provided to cd in the argument, so as a result, no output was generated or observed.
+When no argument is provided, it assumes that the working directory to switch into would be '/home' as it is the default directory.
+This allows the user to easily navigate back to their home directory.
   * Indicate whether the output is an error or not, and if it's an error, explain why it's an error.
     > This is not an error and is the expected output.